 6. Aquamarine is Heat Treated

 Unfortunately, a lot of aquamarine on the market today is heat-treated.
-Some stones, like blue topaz, are virtually colorless before they undergo treatment to transform completely into a deep and different color.
+Some stones, like blue topaz, are virtually colorless before undergoing treatment to transform into a deep and different color completely.
 Aquamarine isn’t like that.
 The stone comes out of the ground with a particular tone and hue.
-The stone’s hue doesn’t become deeper or change when it goes through heat treatment.
+The stone’s hue doesn’t become deeper or change after heat treatment.
 All that happens is that, if successful, all green undertones are removed.

 7. Sky Blue is the Most Desirable Shade of Aquamarine

-Over the course of aquamarine’s history, the desired shade has varied from turquoise green to sky blue.
+Throughout aquamarine’s history, the desired shade has varied from turquoise green to sky blue.
 Right now it seems like the jewelry industry and consumers favor a pure sky blue aquamarine color.
-Because of this, heat treatment to remove green undertones is so common that it even happens right on-site at the mine before the rough is even cut.
+Because of this, heat treatment to remove green undertones is so common that it happens right on-site at the mine before the rough is cut.

 8. Some Aquamarine Loses Its Color in Sunlight

-There is a variety of beryl on the market that goes by the name of maxixe aquamarine.
+A variety of beryl on the market goes by the name of maxixe aquamarine.
 This stone comes in a very deep, beautiful blue tone.
 There’s a catch, though.
 When this stone is exposed to sunlight, the color slowly fades to light yellowish green.
 Buyer beware!

 9. There are A LOT of Fakes

-Even though there are no synthetic aquamarine gemstones on the market, there are a lot of simulated ones.
-Many of these are marketed as a fancied name aquamarine.
+Even though no synthetic aquamarine gemstones are on the market, there are many simulated ones.
+Many of these are marketed by the fancied name aquamarine.

 Learn more about simulated aquamarines in our aquamarine buying guide.